LEMON KOLA BOTTLING WORKS

 BLUEFIELD CANDY COMPANY

-An October 5, 1913 Bluefield Daily Telegraph article reports a change in the leadership structure of the company listing Thomas L. Felts, who is a partner in the famous / infamous Baldwin-Felts Detective Agency, as President, Robert T. Peters as Vice President, and John G. Barrow as Secretary-treasurer.(2) A notice of Dissolution was published in the Bluefield Daily Telegraph on April 20, 1915 for the Lemon-Kola Bottling Works which of course announced that the corporation was to dissolve as of April 26th, 1915.(2) The interesting thing is that this isn't the end of the company.
-At the same location in 1919 is the Bluefield Candy Company with the same officers and still bottling Lemon-Kola.
+An October 5, 1913 Bluefield Daily Telegraph article reports a change in the leadership structure of the company listing Thomas L. Felts, who is a partner in the famous / infamous Baldwin-Felts Detective Agency, as President, Robert T. Peters as Vice President, and John G. Barrow as Secretary-treasurer.(2) A notice of Dissolution was published in the Bluefield Daily Telegraph on April 20, 1915 for the Lemon-Kola Bottling Works which announced that the corporation was to dissolve as of April 26th, 1915.(2) The interesting thing is that this isn't the actual end of the company.
+In 1919 Bluefield Candy Company is in operation in the same location with the same officers, and still bottling Lemon-Kola.
+By 1923 they have moved to 142 Bluefield Avenue and adding James G. Stone as Treasurer.(1) They would continue to operate at the same location, and with the same officers, until the company filed for bankruptcy on March 23, 1925.(2) On April 5, 1925 an announcement was published in the Bluefield Daily Telegraph that there was to be a public auction of the tangible assets and lease of the Bluefield-Crystal Candy Company of Bluefield, WVA.(2)

 June 13, 1916 Orange Whistle ad from the Bluefield Candy Company.